darkriszty/MarkdownTablePrettify-VSCodeExt/README.md

 - Save space by not right-padding the last column if the table has no border.
 - Support empty columns inside tables.
 - Support column alignment options with ":".
-- CLI support to prettify files.
+- CLI and docker support to prettify files.

 ![feature X](assets/animation.gif)